 An association shall have an indication of cardinality (see 5.2.8).

 It shall, except the case of non-navigable association, have an indication of the role name (see 5.2.9).
 The model element involved in an association is said to be “playing a role” in that association.
-The role has a name such as +aClass in the first example below.
+The role has a name such as +class3 in the first example below.
 Note that the "+" character in front of the role name, indicating the visibility, is ignored.